Azure/Enterprise-Scale/docs/wiki/Update-ALZ-Policies.md

 3. A third alternative or supplementary tool is [Azure Governance Visualizer](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) which can be run in your environment and reveal information about the current state of policies and policy assignments.
 Note that Azure Governance Visualizer requires permissions in your tenant as described [here](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting#permissions-overview)

 ## Update scenarios
-There are the following scenarios for ALZ custom policies being superseded by Azure built-in policies, listed in order of complexity:
+There are the following scenarios for ALZ custom policies being superseded by Azure built-in policies, listed in increasing order of complexity:
 1. A single ALZ custom policy, which is not assigned anywhere in your Azure estate, is superseded by an Azure built-in policy.
 This is the simplest scenario, and is not covered in more detail.
 2. A single ALZ custom policy, which is assigned at one or more scopes in your Azure estate, is superseded by an Azure built-in policy.
 The process for managing this is described in [Migrate single ALZ custom policy to built-in policy](#migrate-single-pol).
 3. One or more ALZ custom policies, assigned via ALZ custom policy intiative, which are superseded by Azure built-in policies.
 The process for managing this is described in [Migrate ALZ custom policies in initiatives to built-in policies](#migrate-multiple-pol).